- Front Page

 - Elected Officials

 - Contact Us

-ENERGY: Benchmark crude rose fell 15 cents to $63.82 a barrel on the New York Mercantile Exchange.
-Brent crude, used to price international oils, slid 4 cents to $69.34 a barrel.
+ENERGY: Oil futures extended gains.
+Benchmark U.S. crude oil rose 60 cents to $68.65 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 35 cents to settle at $68.05 a barrel on Wednesday.
+Brent crude, used to price international oils, rose 76 cents to $74.76 a barrel in London.

 CURRENCIES: The dollar slipped to 109.17 yen from 109.43 yen.
 The euro was steady at $1.2161.